To follow Christ is to be invited on a journey of lifelong growth

 Cadets Club for boys

-Registration for 2020-2021 Cadets Season POSTPONED start date due to COVID (more details to follow towards the end of September)
+Registration for 2020-2021 Cadets Season is operating a hybrid version due to COVID (more details to follow towards the end of September)

 This club is for boys grade 4-8.
 The Cadets Club to help boys grow spiritually in all areas of life (devotional, mental, physical, and social) by providing Christian men with a uniquely designed structure, program, and materials so that they can mentor boys effectively.
 Boys will have the opportunity to build friendships and explore and learn hands-on activities.
 This program runs weekly on Wednesday evenings from 7pm-8:40pm from mid September until late April.